 Also, usually, Network Admins summarize the prefixes between the OSPF Areas, so less amount of information is exchanged between the areas.
 Or, they deploy the Non-backbone OSPF Areas as Totally Stub Area or NSSA areas so, they just send the default route into those OSPF Areas.

-Multi-Area OSPF design is covered here in more detail.
+Multi-Area OSPF design is covered here

 OSPF NSSA Area